nginxinc/ansible-role-nginx-controller-certificate/README.md

 Example Playbook
 ----------------

-To use this role you can create a playbook such as the following:
+To use this role you can create a playbook such as the following (let's name it `nginx_controller_certificate.yaml` for the purposes of this example).

 ```yaml
 - hosts: localhost